Operation Labrador

 Operation Labrador was a false flag operation carried out by the Yugoslav Air Force's Counterintelligence Service (KOS) in the Croatian capital city of Zagreb during the early stages of the Croatian War of Independence.
 It was devised as a series of terrorist attacks intended to create an image of Croatia as a pro-fascist state.
 Two bombings were carried out on 19 August 1991, with one at the Jewish Community Centre and a second near Jewish graves at the Mirogoj Cemetery; there were no casualties.
-Additional attacks targeted the national railway network and were designed to implicate the Croatian President.
+Additional attacks targeted the national railway network and were designed to implicate Croatian President Franjo Tudman.
 Operation Labrador was complemented by Operation Opera — a propaganda campaign devised by the KOS to feed disinformation to the media.

 Further activities of Operation Labrador were abandoned in September, after Croatian authorities captured the Yugoslav Air Force regional headquarters in Zagreb, and confiscated documents related to the operation.
 The authorities took nearly a month to analyze the captured documents, allowing time for the principal agents involved in the bombings to flee.
 Fifteen others were arrested in connection with the attack, but they were subsequently released in a prisoner exchange.
 Five KOS agents involved in Operation Labrador were tried in the Federal Republic of Yugoslavia on terrorism charges and acquitted.
 Croatian authorities captured two KOS agents who were part of the operation and tried them along with seven other agents who were tried in absentia.
 Those in custody were acquitted, while those tried in absentia were convicted.

 The existence of Operation Labrador was further confirmed through the testimony of a former KOS agent, Major Mustafa Čandić, during the trial of Slobodan Milošević at the International Criminal Tribunal for the former Yugoslavia in 2002.